Availability of Courses

 Accompanying the description of each course in the back section of this catalog is an indication of the semester in which the course is to be offered.
 This data is subject to occasional modification.
 Accordingly, the university reserves the right to withdraw, with reasonable notice, any course offering for a particular semester.

 Independent study courses are those in which students do not meet in a typical classroom setting but study independently under the regular supervision of a full-time faculty member.
 The topic of study may be an area of special interest normally outside of the existing curriculum.
-A student must complete an application for Independent Study form in the Registrar's office.
-Approval must be provided by the professor supervising the independent study, the student's advisor, and the chair of the division in which the course resides.
-A non-refundable fee of $105 per semester hour will be charged to the student.
-In some special circumstances, the division chair may waive the fee.
+A student must complete an application for Independent Study form in the Registrar's Office.
+Approval must be provided by the professor supervising the independent study and the associate dean of the college or chair of the division in which the course resides.
+A non-refundable fee of $110 per semester hour will be charged to the student.
+In some special circumstances, the associate dean or division chair may waive the fee.
 The student will pay all normal per-credit tuition charges for hours below 12 or above 18 hours.